pingcap/docs/tidb-cloud/migrate-from-mysql-using-data-migration.md

 This document describes how to migrate data from a MySQL-compatible database on a cloud provider (Amazon Aurora MySQL or Amazon Relational Database Service (RDS)) or on-premises to TiDB Cloud using the Data Migration feature of the TiDB Cloud console.

-This feature allows you to migrate your database and its ongoing changes to TiDB Cloud (either in the same region or cross regions) with minimal downtime
+This feature allows you to migrate your database and its ongoing changes to TiDB Cloud (either in the same region or cross regions) with minimal downtime.

 ## Limitations